juniordiscart/local-wordpress-docker-https/README.md

 ## Downloading website content

-The first step is to have a local copy of your Wordpress site's content.
+The first step is to have a local copy of your WordPress site's content.
 Most hosting providers provide you with FTP access to your website's content.
 Check your control panel at your hosting provider to get access credentials.
 In this example, we're using Filezilla to access and download the content.